thisrashid/map-marker-api/README.md

 * set env variables `PORT` and `DATABASE`. `PORT` is where the http server listens and `DATABASE` is the URL of mongodb
 * to start local mongodb server: `docker-compose up`.
 It will start mongodb listening on the port 27017 without and username or password
 * to start local dev server: `npm run serve`.
 It will start the server at port 8080 (if no `PORT` defined).
 Port may be configured by setting env variable `PORT`
 * create, update and delete requires basic authorization header.
 View and search are public.
-As of now username password is hard coded as username: plivo, password: dontknow
+As of now username password is hard coded as username: testuser, password: dontknow
 * Endpoints:
   * GET /markers : to search
   * POST /markers : to create marker